lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/02-Geocoder/README.md

 As always when you fetch data from an API, start by `console.log()`ing what you get back from MapBox.
 It's a massive JSON!
 Now you've got that, figure out where the GPS coordinates are buried and display them on screen.

-HINT: Mapbox returns coordinates with longitude first, and latitude sencond!
+HINT: Mapbox returns coordinates with longitude first, and latitude second!

 ### [OPTIONAL] Displaying a map